USC fires defensive coordinator Alex Grinch following 52-42 loss to Washington

 Following a 52-42 loss to Washington on Saturday night, USC now ranks No. 122 out of 133 FBS teams in total defense (436 yards per game) and No. 124 in scoring defense (34.5 points per game).

-The loss to Washington dropped USC to 7-3 on the year.
+The loss to Washington dropped USC to 7-3 overall and 4-2 in Pac-12 play.
 It was the Trojans’ third loss in their last four games.

 Following Grinch’s dismissal, defensive line coach Shaun Tua and inside linebackers coach Brian Odom will serve as interim co-defensive coordinators for the rest of the season.
 Additionally, Taylor Mays, an analyst, has been elevated to a full-time on-field position coaching safeties.